 Missing teeth can cause the facial muscles to droop, causing a person to look older than they actually are.
 With the support from dentures, you will appear youthful while being able to enjoy food and speak comfortably, just as if you still had your natural teeth.

 Dentures are removable false teeth that are worn to replace missing teeth.
 These artificial teeth are generally made of acrylic and designed to best match your natural teeth.
 The base of a denture is called a plate and is usually made of either acrylic or metal.
 Dentures can be taken out and put back into the mouth, and they are available as either full or partial dentures, depending on how many teeth need to be restored.
 Today’s dentures are natural looking and more comfortable than ever.
+At Woonona dentists, we offer Implant-supported dentures as a permanent alternative to traditional dentures.

 Dental Veneers are restorations added to the front surface of the tooth in order to correct discolouration, minor misalignment, chips or cracks.
 They are also used to reduce gaps between teeth and build up worn teeth to restore a natural-looking smile.